-This quick camera settings guide skips the theory and walks you through how to determine the ideal DSLR camera settings based on your lighting set up.
+This quick camera settings guide skips the theory and walks you through how to determine the best DSLR camera setting for photographing jewelry based on your lighting set up.
+These guidelines are applicable for any DSLR – Nikon or Canon.

 1. First, figure out which buttons or knobs you to need to use to change aperture, shutter speed and ISO settings on your camera.
 And how to switch from Auto mode to Aperture mode and Manual mode.